fogfish/blueprint-serverless-golang/README.md

 ## Customize Blueprint

+- [ ] rebuild go.mod and go.sum for your application
 - [ ] add RESTful api endpoint to [http](http) package
 - [ ] add Lambda functions to [aws/lambda](aws/lambda) package
 - [ ] set the name of your stack at [cloud/src/index.ts](cloud/src/index.ts) and enhance the infrastructure